osteele/imu-tools/README.md

 Run `pipenv run mqtt-sub` to run an MQTT client that subscribes to IMU messages that are sent to the MQTT broker, and relays them to the terminal.

-Run `pipenv run mqtt-pub` to publish a single message to the server.
+Run `pipenv run mqtt-pub` to publish a single MQTT message.
+The message is a simulated sensor sample.

-Run `pipenv run mqtt-pub --repeat` to repeatedly publish messages.
+Run `pipenv run simulate` to continuously publish messages from a simulated IMU until the user kills (^C) the script.
+(This is the same as the `--continuous` option to `pipenv run mqtt-pub`.)
+The simulated sensor readings change over time.

+`pipenv run simulate --help` gives a list of command-line options.
+Use `--device-id` to simulate a particular ID; you can use this to run multiple simulations, in different terminals, with different ids.

 ## Blender

-In two separate terminals:
+As a proof of concept, IMU data can be used to control the orientation of a rigged joint in Blender.

-1. `pipenv run mqtt2pipe`
+In a terminal, run: `pipenv run mqtt2pipe`

+In another terminal, launch Blender with the ` --python blender/motion.py`

-2. `/Applications/Blender.app/Contents/MacOS/Blender model.blend --python blender/motion.py`
+`/Applications/Blender.app/Contents/MacOS/Blender model.blend --python
+blender/motion.py`

-If the pipe buffer fills, the `mqtt-sub` process will hang.
+Note: If the pipe buffer fills (for example, because Blender is closed), the `mqtt-sub` process will hang.
+You will need to force quit it (^C) and launch it again.

 ## MQTT Broker